Model Checking

 - One constant for each input variable of the (co)proc (constant has same name as variable).

-Running Storm on the produced file gives us the optimal value.1
+Running Storm on the produced file computes the expected reward.2

 Part of the output: